 In order to increase the efficiency of coded programs, buffer test instructions have been built into the system.
-If the input/output data buffers are available, the contents of register C (the control register) are transferred to Register A (the arithmetic register), thereby executing an automatic change of control in the program.
+If the input/output data buffers are available, the contents of register C (the control register) are transferred to register A (the arithmetic register) to permit a change of control in the program.
 If, on the other hand, the unit's buffers are not available, control will pass to the address of the operand.